Mystery over Chinese tycoon's disappearance from Hong Kong

-HONG KONG (AP) — Mystery surrounds the whereabouts of a Chinese billionaire reportedly taken away from his Hong Kong hotel by mainland police, in a case that has parallels with last year’s disappearances of five booksellers.
+HONG KONG — Mystery surrounds the whereabouts of a Chinese-born Canadian billionaire reportedly seized in Hong Kong by mainland Chinese police, in a case that could rekindle concerns about overreach by Chinese law enforcement in the semiautonomous city.

-Chinese police officers escorted Xiao Jianhua from his suite at the luxury Four Seasons hotel last Friday, according to overseas Chinese news sites that carry reports of political gossip and unverified corruption scandals.
+Xiao Jianhua is in mainland China, according to Hong Kong’s South China Morning Post on Wednesday, citing an anonymous source close to the tycoon, one of China’s richest individuals.
+Overseas Chinese news sites said earlier that Chinese police officers escorted Xiao from his suite at the luxury Four Seasons Hotel last Friday and took him away.
+Such news sites carry reports of political gossip and corruption scandals that can be difficult to verify in tightly controlled China.

-Xiao is the founder of Tomorrow Group, a well-connected financial services company.
+The reports contradict a front-page ad on the same day in the Ming Pao newspaper purportedly in Xiao’s name, denying he was taken against his will.
+That would be an apparent breach of the city’s mini-constitution, which prohibits mainland Chinese law enforcement agencies from operating in Hong Kong.

-Hong Kong police say their initial investigations showed the “subject” crossed into the mainland at a border checkpoint on Friday.
-They received a request for assistance from a family member on Saturday but a day later the relative asked the request be dropped after receiving a report that he was safe.
+“Let there be no misunderstanding!” the statement said.
+“It’s not true that I’ve been abducted and taken back to the mainland.”

 Most Read Stories